pingcap/docs/op-guide/recommendation.md

 - The TiDB instance can be deployed on its own, or share the same node with PD.

-- For PD and TiKV, deploy a single instance on one disk to avoid I/O conflict which impacts the performance.
+- For PD and TiKV, deploy a single instance on one disk to avoid I/O competition which impacts the performance.

 - Deploy the TiDB instances and the TiKV instances separately to avoid competing CPU resources which impacts the performance.